The five main SEND Tribunal appeal routes

 What to expect at a SEND Tribunal hearing

 SEND Tribunal hearings are less formal than a court, but they follow a structured process.
 A panel typically consists of a legally qualified judge and one or two specialist members with SEND expertise.
-Hearings are usually held in person (in a tribunal venue near your LA) or by video call.
+Hearings are usually held in person (in a tribunal venue near your local authority) or by video call.

 Before the hearing